France with Kids: Hidden Gems for Unforgettable Family Adventures

 Hiking Trails for Every Family

 If your family enjoys a good walk, Corsica’s interior is a dream.
-While the famous GR20 trail is definitely for the super-fit, there are loads of gentler paths winding through the mountains and along rivers.
-We took a family-friendly hike to a spot called Pont de l’Enfer, which had a lovely swimming hole at the end.
-It was the perfect reward after a bit of exploring.
-The variety of landscapes means you can find a trail to suit almost any fitness level.
+While the famous GR20 trail is definitely for the super-fit, there are loads of gentler paths winding through the mountains and alongside rivers.
+We took a pretty easy, family-friendly walk to a place called Pont de l’Enfer, where there was this beautiful swimming hole.
+It really seemed like the perfect reward after a bit of exploring, even though we weren’t very well-equipped at first.
+The range of different landscapes also means that you can come across a path that suits nearly any fitness level, so hiking can definitely be one of the best things to do in France with kids.

 Here’s a quick look at what we found: